Jhang District: Climate

 The climate of Jhang District is the same as the climate for all of southern Punjab.
 At the start of June, the weather becomes intensely hot, and the kikar and ber trees lose all their leaves due to the heat.
 A hot wind blows consistently from the south and southwest throughout the month of June; the wind becomes more variable with the onset of the monsoon.
 Until the last few days in June, the nights are somewhat cooler than the days, and from that point on both day and night are very hot.

 The monsoon rains generally start by mid-July, and then they fall constantly with few if any pauses.
-The rains bring a drop in temperature, and the lack of muggy weather makes Jhang District more pleasant during this period than some other areas.
+The rains bring a drop in temperature, and the lack of muggy weather makes Jhang District more pleasant during this period than some other areas.Jhang also holds the record for wettest monsoon ever recorded in Central Punjab.In 1908 Jhang reported a whopping 776.4mm rainfall in monsoon while its neighbouring city Faisalabad only got 429.6mm in that same year.
 Any pause in the rains, though, and the heat becomes intense again.
 The next major change usually happens in August, when the nights and mornings get cooler.
 When the cold weather begins depends on the amount of rainfall during August and September: if there is no rain, then the cooling happens more gradually and people stop using pankhas around early-mid October.
 With rain, the cold weather begins much more quickly.

-Like in the rest of Punjab, cold weather in Jhang District is characterised by crisp, fresh mornings; cool, bright days; and frosty nights.
+Like in the rest of Punjab, cold weather in Jhang District is characterised by crisp, fresh mornings; cool, bright days; and frosty nights.However, sometimes Jhang gets exceptionally cooler due to its proximity to Thal desert with temperatures dropping below freezing.
 Rain generally does not fall during October and November, but it does at the end of December as well as during January and February.
 By the end of March, it gets noticeably warmer; April and May are both hot and dry.